cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 3:58PM INF Generated private validator file keyFile=/Users/b9lab/.simapp/config/priv_validator_key.json stateFile=/Users/b9lab/.simapp/data/priv_validator_state.json
 ```

-As you can see, it will list the files set to the initial state and their locations.
+The command output lists all of the files that are set to the initial state and their locations.

 Now, initialize the application: